superduperfantastic/blog/_posts/2014-10-01-weekend-hike-lake-lagunitas.md

 - Weekend Sherpa
 comments: true
 ---
 One of the highlights of living in San Francisco is its proximity to "ALL THE THINGS."
 Want to go on a short hike?
 You can hop right to it, and that's exactly what we did several weekends ago.
-We went about an hour outside of San Francisco to Lake Lagunitas in Marin.
+We went about an hour outside of San Francisco to Lake Lagunitas in Marin.<!--more-->

 {:.center}
 ![Lake Lagunitas](https://farm6.staticflickr.com/5582/15264751432_5776abbf41_b.jpg)